NMFS-RADFish/boilerplate/examples/on-device-storage/README.md

 # On-Device Storage Example

-This example includes how to setup and use the on-device storage using IndexedDB.
+This example includes how to setup and use the on-device storage using IndexedDB and [Dexie.js](https://dexie.org/docs/Tutorial/Getting-started).

 ## Steps